Cubic Feet To Kilograms Conversion

 Q1: Can I use an online cubic feet to kilograms converter?

 A1: Yes, many online converters are available.
-However, remember to always input the correct density of the material you're converting.
-The converter will perform the calculation based on the density you provide.
+Still, the converter will perform the calculation based on the density you provide.
+That said, remember to always input the correct density of the material you're converting.
 Incorrect density input will lead to an incorrect result.

 Q2: What if the density isn't available?